 - In the movie, the reason the Maitlands decide to let the Deetzes stay?
 Because they like Lydia.
 So in the end, the Maitlands are acting practically like a second set of parents and use their ghostly powers to play music for her - it's just pure d'aww.

 - Doubly so when you remember that in the beginning of the film, it's heavily implied that they'd been trying to have a child of their own.
 Being dead, they can't do that now, but Lydia fills that void in their lives... er, afterlives.

-- When Lydia tells Beetlejuice she wants to die, he is actually concerned.
+- When Lydia tells Betelgeuse she wants to die, he is actually concerned.
 He keeps Lydia from leaving the house, intending to talk her out of it (although he is manipulating her at the same time).

-- This little moment becomes even sweeter when you remember that originally it was going to be mentioned that Beetlejuice committed suicide when he hanged himself over a woman while he was drunk - and that he botched the job and ended up suffocating painfully instead of a quick snapped neck.
+- This little moment becomes even sweeter when you remember that originally it was going to be mentioned that Betelgeuse committed suicide when he hanged himself over a woman while he was drunk - and that he botched the job and ended up suffocating painfully instead of a quick snapped neck.
 That's most likely why he was so genuinely concerned for her, because he's been there himself and he doesn't want her making the same mistake he did.

-- In the scene when Beetlejuice first menaces the Deetzes, he's pretty cruel to Otho and Delia.
+- In the scene when Betelgeuse first menaces the Deetzes, he's pretty cruel to Otho and Delia.
 But when he starts threatening Charles, Lydia begs him to stop.
 As much as her family situation has had its ups and downs for the girl, she loves her father and doesn't want him hurt.

 The Animated Series

 - Pretty much any moment shared between BJ and Lydia, especially if BJ is helping her out.
 Their entire relationship is just one big Crowning Friendship of Heartwarming.
 Highlights include: